virtuoushub/threaditjs/README.md

 ###favicon

-I liked having a different color favicon perimplementatoin, too.
+I liked having a different color favicon per implementatoin, too.
 The favicon.xcf contains the image I used to generate the favicons for the current implementations.

 ###Niceties checklist.

-In addition to showing the threads, showing comment trees, allowing the user to create threads and comment trees, I'll be looking to see how your solution accomplishes or doesn't accomplish the following:
+In addition to showing the threads, showing comment trees, allowing the user to create threads and comments, I'll be looking to see how your solution accomplishes or doesn't accomplish the following:

 * Handling document.title
 * Handling 404s from the API